GrantGMiller/ns_parental_controls/README.rst

-Here a simple script to enable/disable your NS.
+Here a simple script to control your NS
-This is the equiv of toggling the "Disable Alarms for Today" in the app.

 ::

     import os